Plane Hamiltonian Cycles in Convex Drawings: Plane Hamiltonian subdrawings in convex drawings

 \section{Plane Hamiltonian subdrawings in convex drawings}

-In this section we give the full proof of Theorem~\ref{theorem:convex_HC} even though parts of it have been shown in \Cref{sec:sketch}.
+In this section we give the full proof of \Cref{theorem:convex_HC}.
 We prove the existence of the Hamiltonian cycle in a constructive way and present an $\bigO(n^2)$-time algorithm that, for a given convex drawing $\calD$ of $K_n$ and a fixed vertex $v_{\star}$ in $\calD$, computes a plane Hamiltonian cycle that does not cross edges incident to $v_{\star}$.

-As in the proof of Rafla's conjecture for convex drawings (\Cref{thm:rafla_convex}) we consider $v_\star$ as the star vertex, assume $v_\star = n$ and label the remaining vertices with $1, \ldots, n-1$ corresponding to the rotation of~$v_\star$.
+As in the proof of Rafla's conjecture for convex drawings (\Cref{thm:rafla_convex}) we consider~$v_\star$ as the star vertex, assume $v_\star = n$ and label the remaining vertices with $1, \ldots, n-1$ corresponding to the rotation of~$v_\star$.
 Similar to \Cref{sec:paths_and_cycles}, bad edges will play an important role in this proof.
-For drawings with at most one bad edge, we can concatenate $n-2$ good edges around $v_\star$ to obtain a plane path through all non-star vertices, which does not cross any star edges.
+For drawings with at most one bad edge, we can concatenate $n-2$ good edges around~$v_\star$ to obtain a plane path through all non-star vertices, which does not cross any star edges.
 To obtain the desired plane Hamiltonian cycle, we add the two star edges connecting the two end-vertices of the path to~$v_\star$.

-\begin{restatable}{observation}{lemmaOneBadEdge} If there is at most one bad edge, then $\calD$ contains a plane Hamiltonian cycle that does not cross any star edges and visits the non-star vertices in the cyclic order around the star vertex $v_{\star}$. \end{restatable}
+\begin{observation} If there is at most one bad edge, then $\calD$ contains a plane Hamiltonian cycle that does not cross any star edges and visits the non-star vertices in the cyclic order around the star vertex $v_{\star}$. \end{observation}

 Hence in the following we consider the case that there are at least two bad edges.
 Recall that, for a bad edge $b$, by \Cref{obs:ConvexSide} the unique convex side of $T_b$ is the side not containing the witnesses.
 To deal with multiple bad edges, we investigate their structure in the following lemma, which extends \Cref{lemma:edges_nonconvexside}.